Understanding the Security Risk Behind File Upload Forms

 }

-Set the upload directory permissions so that the web server user can write files but cannot execute them.
-Permissions of 755 on directories allow traversal but not execution of files.
-Setting the directory to 750 (owner read/write/execute, group read/execute, no access for others) and ensuring files are created with 640 permissions prevents execute permission from being set on uploaded files:
+Set directory permissions to prevent execution of uploaded files.
+A directory with 755 permissions allows traversal but not direct execution of files within it.
+Setting the directory to 750 (owner read/write/execute, group read/execute, no access for others) and ensuring uploaded files receive 640 permissions prevents the execute bit from being set:

 chmod 750 /srv/storage/uploads